 Unfortunately, Oracle's business software is not so heroic, especially in the era of cloud, where data persistence has gotten fairly commoditized.

 The vendor's MarTech suite is now an unusual conglomeration of acquired tools and platforms with mostly disjointed user experiences, a surprising volume of technical debt, and no apparent center of gravity.

 Salesforce likes to tell itself that its cloud model enables them to offer dynamic, fast-evolving solutions for sales and marketing teams.

 In reality, outside of its Sales Cloud, Salesforce has struggled to innovate, and tends to acquire other vendors rather than significantly enhance its own marketing suite.
 This acquisition model has proven tricky, because Salesforce's cloud architecture (which predates public cloud players like Amazon, Microsoft, and Google) is quite proprietary and quirky — not an easy base on which to bolt other solutions (c.f., ExactTarget).

 Salesforce excels in delivering services to enterprise employees (i.e., salespeople), but the company cannot boast the same consistency in delivering public-facing solutions.

 Myths are important because they allow cultures and institutions to share common stories.
 They often have a foundation in the truth, but in a commercial context, they can become quite disconnected from reality.

 If you think marketing technology is important, then you'll want to keep it real.
-RSG can support you.
+RSG can guide you to the right decisions for your MarTech stack.
 Ping one of RSG's customer advisors for more details.